VATSALVARSHNEY108/B.O.I.-MARK-2/docs/FINAL_CHATBOT_SETUP.md

 Three ways to start:

 **Option 1:** Click the **"▶️ Start Conversation"** button
-- VATSAL will greet you first
+- BOI will greet you first
 - Then you can type your response

 **Option 2:** Just start typing!